cestef/meshlink/README.md

 <img src="assets/banner.png" style="border-radius: 15px" />

-# :warning: WARNING: This is still in heavy development, except bugs and crashes if you try to use this app.
+# :warning: WARNING: This is still in heavy development, expect bugs and crashes if you try to use this app.

 ### Decentralized and private peer-to-peer messaging